tomeshnet/mesh-orange/README.md

 Building the image
 ------------------

-Multiple board targets are supported, but the all use the same basic process.
-The following commands will build for the Orange Pi Zero
+Multiple board targets are supported, but they all use the same basic process.
+The following commands will build for the Orange Pi Zero:

     make -C debian build-depends
     make -C boards/sun8i-h2plus-orangepi-zero build-depends